Codevendor/inferjs/README.md

 This will build the latest version of the [**InferJS-Library**](https://github.com/Codevendor/inferjs/tree/main/projects/inferjs-library/src) in the '**dist**' folder.
 Make sure to have **webpack**, **webpack cli**, and **terser-webpack-plugin** installed first, before running the **npm** command above.

 ### InferJS-Compiler - Build
 Building the [**InferJS-Compiler**](https://github.com/Codevendor/inferjs/tree/main/projects/inferjs-compiler/src) is essential for making the library work.
 It creates the **InferFile**, that is used in the type checking of the library.
-To build the latest compiler and link it globally, use the following command withing the **projects/inferjs-compiler** folder.
+To build the latest compiler and link it globally, use the following command within the **projects/inferjs-compiler** folder.
 ```ps
 npm run build
 ```